 The High Tatras (Vysoké Tatry), the tallest range in the Carpathian Mountains, tower over most of Eastern Europe.
-Some 25 peaks measure above 2500m.
-The massif is only 25km wide and 78km long, but photo opportunities are enough to get you fantasising about a National Geographic career – pristine snowfields, ultramarine mountain lakes, crashing waterfalls, undulating pine forests and shimmering alpine meadows.
-Most of this jagged range is part of the Tatra National Park (Tanap).
-Not that this fact has arrested development on the Slovakian ski slopes, much to the chagrin of watchdog groups like International Union for Conservation of Nature.
+Some 25 peaks measure above 2500m, but the massif is only 25km wide and 78km long, with pristine snowfields, ultramarine mountain lakes, thundering waterfalls, undulating pine forests and shimmering alpine meadows.
+Most of this jagged range is part of the Tatra National Park (Tanap); not that this fact has arrested development on the Slovakian ski slopes.
 The Tatra National Park complements a similar park across the peaks in Poland.

-When planning your trip, keep in mind that the highest trails are closed to snow from November to mid-June.
+When planning your trip, keep in mind that the highest trails are closed because of snow from November to mid-June.
 June and July can be especially rainy; July and August are the warmest (and most crowded) months.
 Hotel prices and crowds are at their lowest during the shoulder seasons between the hiking and skiing rush (October to November, and April to May).